SCM-NV/ftl/README.rst

 Implementation progress
 #######################

-ftlDynArray, ftlList and ftlHashMap are pretty much finished.
+ftlDynArray, ftlList, ftlHashMap and the plain Fortran array wrapper ftlArray are pretty much finished.

 ftlAlgorithms is incomplete.
 Ultimately I would like all of the algorithms in C++'s std::algorithm header to be implemented, but so far I only did maybe 30%